|FATF Members:||39 Members.|

 |The United States||Italy|

-Recommendations are intended to provide a comprehensive plan of action needed to fight against money laundering.
+Recommendations are intended to provide a comprehensive plan of action needed to fight against money laundering and terrorists financial activities.

 April, 1999 – 40 Recommendations.